 - Don’t brush your teeth using tap water

-- Don’t eat rare raw meat or fish.
+- Don’t eat rare or raw meat or fish.
 Make sure all meat and fish is cooked thoroughly

 - Don’t eat dairy products from small vendors, or any dairy products that have been left out in the sun